siemens-mobile-hacks/siemens-mobile-hacks.github.io/reverse-engineering/how-start.md

-First steps to reverse engineering Siemens Mobile retro phones.
+# How reverse engineering Siemens in the 2k24?

-# Prerequisites
+Prerequisites:
 1. Installed the latest version of **Ghidra SRE**.
 2. Fullflash for the Siemens SGOLD/NewSGOLD phone.
 3. RAM mmeory dump (8 or 16 Mb from 0xA8000000).